Manufacturing Engineering Technology

 The baccalaureate programs in industrial engineering and manufacturing engineering are accredited by the Engineering Accreditation Commission of ABET.
 The baccalaureate program in manufacturing engineering technology is accredited by the Technology Accreditation Commission of ABET.

-FACULTY Professors Chen (chair), Emanuel (emeritus), Krishnamoorthi, Kroll, Lin, Shareef, Tayyari; Associate Professor Ness (emeritus), Saboury; Assistant Professors Li, Pope-Ford, Yoo.
+FACULTY Professors Chen (chair), Emanuel (emeritus), Krishnamoorthi, Kroll (emeritus), Lin, Shareef, Tayyari; Associate Professors Li, Ness (emeritus), Saboury; Assistant Professors Guo, Pope-Ford.

 The department offers three baccalaureate degree programs:

 The department offers master’s degrees in industrial engineering (M.S.I.E.) and manufacturing engineering (M.S.MF.E.).
 See the Graduate Catalog for information about these programs.

 In choosing a career option, the student should be aware of the respective functions of the engineer and engineering technologist.
 Generally speaking, the engineer conceives, designs, and advances the development of products and systems.
 On the other hand, the engineering technologist implements, maintains, and tests products and systems.
 The engineer creates new technologies while the engineering technologist applies existing technologies.

 The distinction between industrial engineering and manufacturing engineering is one of breadth vs. depth.
 Industrial engineers are involved with the design, improvement, and management of technical systems.
 These systems may be located in service industries such as banks, hospitals, and government as well as in manufacturing industries.
 Manufacturing engineers are involved in the design, installation, and improvement of the production process and generally are limited to manufacturing industries.